FrederickGeek8/freddy.us/_posts/2026-05-14-dell-s3-sleep.md

 If there are errors in the compilation, you will see an error at the bottom reading "No AML files were generated due to compiler error(s)".
 "Warnings" and "Remarks" are fine, but Errors are fatal.

-To find any errors, you can redirect the large output for a file by running `iasl -tc dsdt.dsl &> output.txt` and open it in `less`, and search for lines beginning with "Error". **In my case, I had the following 3 Errors:**
+To find any errors, you can redirect the large output to a file by running `iasl -tc dsdt.dsl &> output.txt` and open it in `less`, and search for lines beginning with "Error". **In my case, I had the following 3 Errors:**

 ```
 dsdt.dsl     85:     External (_SB_.PC00.LPCB.ECDV.CMFC.DLPN, UnknownObj)